Wanda Wesołowska: Legacy

 Some of these, including Stenaelurillus wandae, were specifically named in honour of her 70th birthday.

-She has also been honoured in the names other spiders.
+She has also been honoured in the names of other spiders.
 The list includes the species Cybaeota wesolowskae, two species of ant spiders, Ranops wandae and Zodarion wesolowskae, the crab spider Parabomis wandae, the crevice weaver Sahastata wesolowskae and the long-jawed orb weaver Diphya wesolowskae.

+Private life

+Wesołowska met her husband Tomasz while a student of ornithology, with whom she shared a passion for the subject.
+They co-authored three papers on birds in 1972 and 1973, she being lead author in all cases.
+They moved as a family with her career and continued to share an interest in academic research.
+They celebrated their 40th wedding anniversary with a joint publication on the ecology of the flatworm Leucochloridium and its effect on the behaviour of the snail Succinea putris.
+The couple's academic interest have also been passed to their daughter Olga, who is a member of staff at the Department of Biophysics and Neurobiology at the Wrocław Medical University.